andrew-bacon/andrew-bacon.github.io/courses/PHIL452/452Exercises.md

 	b.
 Suppose, for contradiction, that $A$ is a formula that defines being irreflexive.
 Then $A$ should be valid on $\mathcal{F}$ but not $\mathcal{G}$.
 Explain why this is a contradiction.

+## Some final project ideas

+1. Prove that the logic of "trees" is $\mathsf{K}$.
+A tree is a Kripke frame in which there are no "cycles": there is a root world, $w$, and apart from $w$ every world $v$ has a unique predecessor: a unique world $u$ such that $Ruv$.
+Further: questions, show that $\mathsf{S4}$ is the logic of transitive reflexive closures of trees, show that $\mathsf{K}$ is the logic of finite trees.

+2. Show the soundness and completeness of one of the following logics a.
+	b.
+	c.

+3. Show the incompleteness of one of the following logics.

+2.